GSA-TTS/identity-handbook/_articles/appdev-i18n.md

 category: AppDev
 ---

-Login.gov is currently available in English, Spanish, and French.
+Login.gov is currently available in English (American), Spanish (Mexican), and French (Canadian).
 This guide covers the tools available to translate the application, and the processes around introducing and translating new strings.

 ## Internationalization APIs